Corporate Governance - Guidelines

 Non-employee directors, which include all directors who are not officers or employees of the Company regardless of their independence, shall meet in executive session, without management participation, on a regularly scheduled basis.
 In addition, an executive session that includes only independent directors should be held at least once a year.
 At each of these meetings, the Presiding Independent Director shall preside, or in his or her absence, one of the other non-employee or independent directors, as applicable, shall be selected to preside.

 To facilitate directors in the performance of their duties and responsibilities, new directors shall be provided with a personal orientation and materials regarding the Company’s business and operations, governing documents, information on key personnel, and financial information.
-The Company shall also make available to non-employee directors opportunities for continuing education with respect to the duties and responsibilities of corporate directors, the Company’s regulatory environment, applicable federal securities and state corporate laws, financial principles and standard accounting procedures.
+The Company shall also make available to non- employee directors opportunities for continuing education with respect to the duties and

 At the direction of the Corporate Governance and Nominating Committee, the Board of Directors shall annually evaluate the performance of the Audit Committee, the Compensation Committee, the Corporate Governance and Nominating Committee, and the entire Board of Directors.
 Each committee shall also annually review its performance.

 The compensation of non-employee directors of the Company is designed to ensure that the Company can attract and retain qualified directors of outstanding ability with a high degree of experience and expertise.
-The amount and form of non-employee directors’ compensation is annually reviewed by the Corporate Governance and Nominating Committee against the Company’s performance peer group and other companies with comparable levels of assets and revenues.
+The amount and form of non-employee directors’ compensation is annually reviewed by the Corporate Governance and Nominating Committee, which may include reviews againsta performance peer group as determined by the Corporate Governance and Nominating Committee.

 The directors of the Company shall have complete access to senior management of the Company and to the outside auditors and advisors of the Company.
 The outside auditors of the Company shall meet periodically with, and shall be accessible to, the Audit Committee and, at the Board’s request, the Board of Directors.
 The Audit Committee shall have sole authority to retain and terminate the Company’s independent auditors.
 The Board and its respective committees shall have the right to retain their own legal counsel, consultants and advisors independent of the Company, and shall have the right to designate funds to be used for this purpose.